ralfw/NSimpleEventstore/README.md

 es.Record(new[]{new NumberEntered {Number = 2}, new NumberEntered {Number = 39}});
 ```

-You can record single events or collectins of events (passed in as an array).
+You can record single events or collections of events (passed in as an array).

 What got recorded can then be replayed at any time.
 (But no need to rewind the event stream.)